- Program:Music Teaching & Learning

-During his tenure, the Thornton School’s endowment has seen a dramatic increase with the addition of five new endowed faculty chairs and one professorship, tens of millions of dollars in new scholarships, and funding for new endeavors such as an ensemble touring fund and a travel fund for student finalists in national and international competitions.
-He has been especially effective supplementing the already illustrious faculty with new world-class artist/teachers such as Midori, Bob Mintzer, Glenn Dicterow, Ralph Kirshbaum, Patrice Rushen, Peter Webster, Lamont Dozier, and Young Guru.
+During his tenure, the Thornton School’s endowment saw a dramatic increase with the addition of five new endowed faculty chairs and one professorship, tens of millions of dollars in new scholarships and funding for new endeavors such as a student touring fund and a travel fund for student finalists in national and international competitions.
+He was especially effective in supplementing the already illustrious faculty with new, world-class artist-teachers such as Midori, Bob Mintzer, Glenn Dicterow, Ralph Kirshbaum, Patrice Rushen, Peter Webster, Lamont Dozier, Camae Ayewa and Young Guru.
 He is especially proud of hiring the poet laureate of California, Dana Gioia, to the Thornton faculty – a first for a music school.